WICG/import-maps/README.md

 ## Other TODOs

-Talk about / prove out how we can conceptualize built-in modules as a built-in module import map.
+Talk about / prove out how we can conceptualize built-in modules as a built-in import map.

 Ensure that this works even with some of the trickiness in the examples.